justinhayes/vectara-eval/README.md

 That said, if you create your own bundle for testing purposes, you should select your test queries and specify the corresponding matches such that they **are** exhaustive of all relevant matches.
 Doing that will ensure that you get an accurate understanding of what type of relevance Vectara can provide for your use case.

+Disclaimers:
+* The data in the doc-search bundle was copied from the UNFCC secretariat website (https://unfccc.int/documents, https://unfccc.int/this-site/terms-of-use).
+The data files are documents submitted to the UN related to the initiatives different countries have related to climate change emissions reductions.